-Salary sacrificing is exactly what the name suggests: it's a sacrifice of part of your salary for some other benefit.
+Salary sacrificing (sometimes called salary packaging or salary exchange) is exactly what the name suggests: it's a sacrifice of part of your salary for some other benefit.
 These benefits are called fringe benefits and, along with your salary, are what make up your total remuneration package.

 Salary sacrificing is an agreement between you and your employer.
 The benefits that you can salary sacrifice for are fairly broad, but the main point is that you forgo some of your pre-tax pay to receive it.

 The main benefit of salary sacrificing is that it reduces your pre-tax income, and therefore the amount of tax you must pay.
 For example, if you were to salary sacrifice $2,000 but receive a $2,000 laptop as a fringe benefit, you won't pay tax on $2,000.
 The laptop still cost you $2,000 but you weren't taxed on it first.

 By using a novated lease you can salary sacrifice to buy a car.
 In a novated lease, car repayments will be deducted from your gross salary by your employer and paid to a third-party financing company.